wp-plugins/easy-contact-form-solution/readme.txt

 1. Upload `Easy-Contact-Form-Solution` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Visit menu Fgcf contact form to see your entries.
+1. Visit menu Fgcf contact form to see your entries `/assets/screenshot-1.png`.

+== Screenshots ==
+1. screenshot `/assets/screenshot-1.png`.

 == Upgrade Notice ==